Introducing Kiwi to Baby between 8-10 Months Old |

 If your baby has shown any food sensitivities such as tummy troubles or the tendency to get diaper rashes, you may want to hold off serving kiwi until she is between 10-12 months old.
 As mentioned, kiwi is not a highly allergenic fruit so there should be no concerns about a true allergy to this fruit.
 Try serving kiwi cut into small dices or mashed between 8 to 10 months old.

-Do the little Kiwi Seeds Need to be Removed?
 You should not have to remove the seeds when offering your baby kiwi.
 The seeds are very tiny and should not pose a choking hazard.
-Use your own judgement based on baby's ability to tolerate textures. |
+Use your own judgement based on baby’s ability to tolerate textures.

 How to select and store Kiwi for yummy baby and finger food recipes

 When selecting any type of kiwi, be sure the skin is not bruised and no visible indentations are present.
-You want a kiwi that is a bit frim as the squisher-softer ones mahy be just about to go bad.
+You want a kiwi that is a bit firm as the squisher-softer ones may be just about to go bad.
 If you just cant wait for kiwi to ripen, place it in a paper bag with an apple or a banana on the counter and it will be ready to eat in 2 days.

 Store kiwi for up to 3-4 weeks in the fridge and for about 1 week on the counter.
 Kiwi is really a non-demanding fruit!